What are the responsibilities and job description for the Public Services Librarian position at Albright College?

 Position Summary:

-Gingrich Library is seeking a part-time librarian who will be responsible for supporting and directing the library’s outward-facing services.
-This part-time position manages core public services such as interlibrary loan, frontline services, and managing library student assistants.
-The incumbent participates in the library’s research and instruction program and has oversight responsibility for all outreach to the campus and external communities, including programming and social media, to achieve the goals of the library in campus engagement.
+The Public Services Librarian is a full-time position responsible for supporting and directing the library’s outward-facing services.
+This position manages core public services such as interlibrary loan, frontline services, and managing library student assistants.
+The incumbent participates in the library’s research and instruction program and has oversight responsibility for outreach to the campus and external communities, including programming and social media, to achieve the goals of the library in campus engagement.

 Hires, trains, and supervises students for a variety of library services including frontline public service, social media posts, and collaborative programs.